Properties of Orlon Acrylic Fabric

 Resistance to Mildew

-Mildew may form on the surface, but it will have no effect on fabric of this yarn.
+Mildew may form on the surface, but it will have no effect on the fabric of this yarn.
 It may be easily wiped off.

 Resistance to Insects